microsoft/FabricRTIWorkshop/docs/workshop.md

 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-analytics/onelake-shortcuts?tabs=onelake-shortcut>).

 ### Eventhouse
-- The Eventhouse can host multiple KQL Databases for easier management.
+- An Eventhouse can host multiple KQL Databases for easier management.
 It will store relational data from an operational SQL DB, leverage shortcuts and automate transformations in real-time.
-- The Eventhouse is the best place to store streaming data in Fabric.
-It provides a highly-scalable analytics system with built-in Machine Learning capabilities for discrete analytics over high-granular data.
+- An Eventhouse is the best place to store streaming data in Fabric.
+It provides a highly-scalable analytics system with built-in Machine Learning capabilities for discrete analytics over highly-granular data.
 It's useful for any scenario that includes event-based data, for example, telemetry and log data, time series and IoT data, security and compliance logs, or financial records.
+Eventhouses are **specifically tailored** to time-based, streaming or batch events with structured, semi-structured, and unstructured data.
-The Eventhouse supports Kusto Query Language (KQL) queries, T-SQL queries and Python.
+- Eventhouse's support Kusto Query Language (KQL) queries, T-SQL queries and Python.
 The data is automatically made available in delta-parquet format and can be easily accessed from Notebooks for more advanced transformations.
-The Eventhouse is **specifically tailored** to time-based, streaming or batch events with structured, semi-structured, and unstructured data.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-intelligence/eventhouse>).

 ### KQL Update policies
 - This feature is also known as a mini-ETL.
-Update policies are automation mechanisms triggered when new data is written to a table.
-They eliminate the need for special orchestration by running a query to transform the ingested data and save the result to a destination table.
-Multiple update policies can be defined on a single table, allowing for different transformations and saving data to multiple tables simultaneously. **Target** tables can have a different schema, retention policy, and other policies than the **Source** table.
-The data in derived silver layer tables (targets) of our medallion architecture is inserted upon ingestion to bronze tables (sources).
-Based on Kusto's update policy feature, this allows to append transformed rows in real-time to a target table as data is landing in a source table and can also be set to run in a transaction.
-Meaning if the data from bronze fails to be transformed to silver, it will not be loaded to bronze either, by default this is set to off allowing maximum throughput.
+Update policies are automation mechanisms, triggered when new data is written to a table.
+They eliminate the need for external orchestration by automatically running a query to transform the ingested data and save the result to a destination table.
+-  Multiple update policies can be defined on a single table, allowing for different transformations and saving data to multiple tables simultaneously. **Target** tables can have a different schema, retention policy, and other policies than the **Source** table.
+-  The data in derived silver layer tables (targets) of our medallion architecture is inserted upon ingestion into bronze tables (sources).
+Using Kusto's update policy feature, this appends transformed rows in real-time into the target table, as data is landing in a source table.
+This can also be set to run in as a transaction, meaning if the data from bronze fails to be transformed to silver, it will not be loaded to bronze either.
+>[!NOTE]
+> by default this is set to off allowing maximum throughput.
 - Feature [documentation](<https://learn.microsoft.com/azure/data-explorer/kusto/management/update-policy>).

 ### KQL Materialized Views